coder/gott/README.md

 parallel children, so it can be difficult to answer the question _"How long did this test and all of its children take?"_.

-The first column of durations is the time it took for the test function to return.
+In `gott`,

-The second column is the time it took for all children to return.
+The first column of durations show how long the test functions took to return.

-`gott` provides how long it took for the test function to return followed by the time it took for all children to return.
+The second column shows long it took for all children to return.

 ## Ranking Algorithm